ibm-cloud-docs/speech-to-text/language-use.md

     {: pre}

     For more information, see [Making sessionless requests](/docs/services/speech-to-text/http.html#HTTP-sessionless).
--   For a session-based request with the HTTP REST interface, use the `POST /v1/sessions` method:
+-   For a session-based request with the HTTP REST interface, use the `POST /v1/sessions` method.
+The specified custom model is used for all requests sent over the session.

     ```bash
     curl -X POST -u {username}:{password}